 Despite their obvious uniqueness in the bread world, we continue to try to force bagels to act just like their soft, pliable cousins when we use them for sandwiches.

-Occasionally, it’s successful: Add tender lox and a creamy schmear, and you’ve got technical nirvana.
+Occasionally, it’s successful: Add tender lox and a creamy schmear, and you’ve got technical bliss.
 But attempt the same procedure with a generous pile of ham and cheese, and the bagel’s full coat of crust resists any attempt to cleanly bite through it.
 It ejects its filling like toothpaste from a tube.
 And yet we persist, because sometimes the flavor a bagel brings to a sandwich is worth risking a lapful of ham.

 St. Louis–ing a bagel creates an ideal platform for tea and finger sandwiches, which are superior to regular sandwiches, since teeny-tiny versions of foods will always taste better (see also: Kenji's Triangular-Cut Theorem).
 Traditional, delicate fillings, like watercress and butter, or cucumber and cream cheese, are certainly delicious, but not in the least bit satiating.
 Sliced bagel rounds provide more heft than floppy, thin-cut Pullman-style breads, eliminating the need to prepare several hundred sandwiches for your next garden party or croquet tournament.